 On October 29, 2008, we entered into an ARS settlement with UBS AG and affiliates ("UBS AG") to provide liquidity for our \$296.6 million ARS portfolio.
 One of the terms of the ARS settlement is that we may accept an offer of a so-called "no net cost" loan from UBS Bank, an affiliate of UBS AG, initially for up to 75% of the market value, as determined by UBS Bank, of our ARS that we pledged as collateral to UBS Bank.
 On November 10, 2009, we received a credit line up to the full value of our ARS portfolio.
 Subsequently, we drew up to the full value or \$296.6 million of the credit line.
 As of December 31, 2009, the balance of the "no net cost" loan was \$296.6 million and classified as short-term debt.
 The "no net cost" loan is a demand loan, and UBS Bank may demand full or partial repayment of the loan at any time at UBS Bank's sole option and without cause.
-Although the ARS settlement arrangement provides that UBS Financial Services Inc. would (i) support us with alternative financing on substantially same terms and conditions as those of the "no net cost" loan, or (ii) have one of the UBS Entities repurchase our ARS portfolio at par, it is possible that UBS Financial Services Inc. would be unable to provide us such alternative financing.
-Currently, although we do not expect that

-UBS Bank would demand full or partial repayment of our outstanding "no net cost" loan, we are unable to provide any assurance that UBS Bank would not do so, and, in case such demand of repayment is made, we are also unable to provide any assurance that UBS Financial Services Inc. would be able to fully satisfy its obligation to provide us with alternative financing on substantially same terms and conditions as those of the "no net cost" loan or that a UBS Entity would repurchase our ARS portfolio at par.
+Although the ARS settlement arrangement provides that UBS Financial Services Inc. would (i) support us with alternative financing on substantially same terms and conditions as those of the "no net cost" loan, we are unable to provide any assurance that UBS Bank would not do so, and, in case such demand of repayment is made, we are also unable to provide any assurance that UBS Financial Services Inc. would be able to fully satisfy its obligation to provide us with alternative financing on substantially same terms and conditions as those of the "no net cost" loan, we are unable to provide any assurance that UBS Bank would not do so, and, in case such demand of repayment is made, we are also unable to provide any assurance that UBS Financial Services Inc. would be able to fully satisfy its obligation to provide us with alternative financing on substantially same terms and conditions as those of the "no net cost" loan or that a UBS Entity would repurchase our ARS portfolio at par.